mdurmus/Covid-Risks-Prediction/README.md

 ### Validation

 The validation method involves evaluating the performance of the software on real-world data, particularly assessing its ability to accurately identify high-risk individuals.
 Furthermore, its effectiveness in guiding healthcare institutions and receiving feedback from them will be assessed to iterate and improve the software.

+## Matching Business Requirements with Machine Learning Tasks

+I used the scikit-learn library for optimizing model parameters.
+There is a need for an application that works with a machine learning-based classification system to address the concerns of each individual in the public regarding the disease.

+I used the correlation test to understand the relationships between variables in my dataset and to identify which variables are correlated.
+Additionally, the results of this test helped me understand the relationships between variables.
+Understanding the relationships between variables also facilitated my feature selection process.

+- Training Accuracy Score: 0.9626941603535738
+- Testing Accuracy Score: 0.9328095221847994
+- F1 Score: 0.48611369990680336
+- Confusion Matrix: Overall, the predicted values are close to the true values.
+The highest accuracy rate is 90.10%, and the lowest accuracy rate is 3.18%.
+- Decision Tree ROC Curve: The slope is quite high, indicating that the model performs well.
+The curve starts from the bottom left corner and extends to the top right corner.
+This indicates that the model achieves high accuracy at all threshold values.